openpnp/openpnp/Motion-Planner.md

 ### Test Motion

 You can define a test motion with 4 locations and speed factors to test the motion planner in a repeatable way.
+Be extremely cautious when switching off the **Safe Z?** between locations.
+OpenPnP will then move in a straight line from location to location with no regard to any obstacles.

-Press the **Test** button on the **Motion Planner Diagnostics** tab to do so.
+Press the **Test** button on the **Motion Planner Diagnostics** tab to execute the Test Motion.

 ## Motion Planner Diagnostics